JustCasuallyJames/dogelon-much/README.md

 # dogelon much
+Dogelon Musk is a dogecoin clicker simulator.
+The player starts off with a base amount of money and is able to buy and sell dogecoin by clicking it to earn profit.
+The money you make will be used to buy rocket parts to send Elon Musk to the moon.
+However, if the user clicks too many times the price of dogecoin may drop and the player may lose all of their profit.

 ## Website
 https://justcasuallyjames.github.io/dogelon-much/
 ## Inspiration
 We were inspired by the recent dogecoin craze and how Elon Musk always praises it on social media and the popular web game Cookie Clicker.
-## What it does
-Dogelon Musk is a dogecoin clicker simulator.
-The player starts off with a base amount of money and is able to buy and sell dogecoin by clicking it to earn profit.
-The money you make will be used to buy rocket parts to send Elon Musk to the moon.
-However, if the user clicks too many times the price of dogecoin may drop and the player may lose all of their profit.
 ## How we built it
 We used Reactjs, Google Firestore, Node.js, Figma, and scss.
 ## Challenges we ran into